 To answer your questions: it took me about six months of constant pinning to reach the 500k visitor mark.
 With the introduction of video pins and story pins, it only took me a few weeks to boost this number to more than a million.
 The more repins you get (other pinners save your pins to their boards where their followers might see and repin them), the more traction you will have.
 But be warned: neglecting Pinterest for weeks or even months may lead to a rapid decline in numbers!
 A scheduling tool can help if you want to take some time off.

-Q. What are your favourite tools to use for Pinterest marketing?
+Q. What are your favorite tools to use for Pinterest marketing?